Austrian household income in 2021 down almost 6%

 In fact, as a self-employed person here in Austria, I received zero help from the Austrian government as the hoops to jump through to apply for any just seemed to be too much trouble.

-As I am an American citizen, however, I automatically received the same stimulus checks as every other American — with $2,000 magically appearing in my American bank account last year without even having to apply for it.
+As I am an American citizen, however, I automatically received the same stimulus check as every other American — with $2,000 magically appearing in my American bank account last year without even having to apply for it.

 (And yes, before you ask, I will be declaring that money on my Austrian tax return).

 In other words if, God forbid, we end up with another similar virus emerging sometime in the future, I hope and pray whichever party is in power in Austria at that point in time behaves more like the Swedish or the American government than the Austrian government that is in power now — as my long-term economic health will not survive another government like the current one.

 I have a feeling a sizable number of Austrians probably agree with me.